Before I started teaching my workshops, I would have said no, probably not.

-I have been in Morocco over a month now.
+We have been in Morocco for over a month now.
 I have been having an incredible time, I am honored to be staying in this beautiful town and sharing the daily life of the community.

 Getting to know the local shopkeepers, going out each morning to buy Moroccan pancakes and churros from a couple who make them in their tiny home shop.

 Seeing the wonder and awe in my city-raised-kids’ faces when we encounter goats eating fig leaves on the streets, or wandering sheep on our walks in the hills surrounding the town.